Simonides' Poem

 I will try to explain to you my opinion about this poem of Simonides.

-When the Spartans want to unbend and hold free conversation with their wise men, and are no longer satisfied with mere secret intercourse, they drive out all these laconizers, and any other foreigners who may happen to be in their country.
+When the Spartans want to unbend and hold free conversation with their wise men without secrecy, they drive out all these laconizers, and any other foreigners in their country.

 They they hold a philosophical seance unknown to foreigners.

-Hereby you may know that I am right in attributing to the Lacedaemonians this excellence in philosophy and speculation: If a man converses with the most ordinary Lacedaemonian, he will find him seldom good for much in general conversation, but at any point in the discourse he will be darting out some notable saying, terse and full of meaning, with unerring aim; and the person with whom he is talking seems to be like a child in his hands.
+But at any point in the discourse he will be darting out some notable saying, terse and full of meaning, with unerring aim.
+The person he is talking to would be like a child in his hands.

 Examples were: